GameStop shares plummets after shooting pass $300 Wednesday

-GameStop stock shot up Wednesday morning to more than $348, but it fell sharply just after 12 p.m.
-ET. when trading was halted.
-IT has since dropped down to $216 before trading was halted again.
+GameStop stock shot up Wednesday morning, to more than $348 a share, but it fell sharply just after 12 p.m.
+ET, when trading was halted.
+It's since dropped down to $216, before trading was again halted.

 The past two days were a buying frenzy for the video game retailer's stock since Monday, when it was $136.
 That surge coincided with a lift to the entire stock market after Saturday's passage of the COVID relief bill in the Senate, as well as with an announcement that the video game retailer is developing a new e-commerce strategy, with Chewy.com founder Ryan Cohen heading that effort.